Vertikar/WeatherFlow_PyConsole/README.md

 # WeatherFlow_PyConsole
 Rasberry Pi Python console for WeatherFlow Smart Weather Station

+## Update Instructions

+Follow these instructions to update an existing installation of the WeatherFlow PyConsole.

+(coming soon)

+## Installation Instructions

-Follow these instructions to get WeatherFlow PyConsole setup and running on your Raspberry Pi Official 7 inch touch screen.
-The installation should take ~1 hour.
+Follow these instructions to setup a new installation of the WeatherFlow PyConsole on your Raspberry Pi Official 7 inch touch screen.
+This initial installation should take ~1 hour.

 The instructions assume you have already sucesfully setup your Raspberry Pi, have attached the touch screen, and have either a keyboard and mouse attached